mcassiano/requestmatcher/README.md

 The difference is that when we run an InstrumentedTest, we must pass the instrumentation context (and *NOT* the target context).

+## Configuring the `RequestMatcherRule`

+It is possible to pass some parameters to the server rule's constructor:

+- `MockWebServer` server: an instance of the MockWebServer to use instead a default one.
+- `String` fixturesRootFolder: the name of the folder in the corresponding context.
+Defaults to 'fixtures'.

 ## RequestAssertionException

 When an assertion fails, it throws a `RequestAssertionException`.
 Of course, this happens in the server thread and so, if we throw an exception from there the client will hang and most likely receive a timeout.
 This would make tests last too long an dconsequently the test suite.
 To avoid this, the assertion is buffered and the response is delivered as if it were disconnected.
 The response is like the snippet below: